Five Reasons to Elope! Plot, Spoilers and some Practical Advice…

 The movie stars Kristen Wiig as Annie (who isn’t the bride).
 Wiig also helped write the screenplay and I’m sure she had some input in the casting too.
 This as the first scenes involve her in the enviable position or positions of simulating making love with Ted.

 Ted is played with Don Draper caddishness, by a thinking woman’s crumpet.
 A man who a Yorkshire friend would like to have served up on a butty.
-Cue fanfare… it’s the delicious, and shirtless for most of his appearances (thanks Kristen)… (Jon Hamm.
+Cue fanfare… it’s a delicious, and shirtless for most of his appearances (thanks Kristen)… Jon Hamm.
 It turns out that Ted uses her as a booty call when his number 1 and number 2 are unavailable.

 Annie used to own a bakery and the business failed.
 She now lives with her flatmate Gil (a surprise Matt Lucas cameo) and his sister, Brynn.
 Annie works in a jewellers where she must muster up enthusiasm that love is eternal daily, a job she finds difficult as studmuffin, Ted just wants her as a fuck buddy.

-Her best friend Lilian (Maya Randolph) and Annie have been best friends since childhood.
+Her best friend Lilian (Maya Rudolph) and Annie have been best friends since childhood.
 At one girly get together Lilian announces she is engaged.
 This leads to a lot of girly squealing, and please note guys all girls do this.
-At this point Darlin’ Husband turned and asked me if “I turned into a loading ZX Spectrum” when I told my friends we’d got engaged.
+At this point, Darlin’ Husband turned and asked me if “I turned into a loading ZX Spectrum” when I told my friends we’d got engaged.